 If you’re thinking about having a baby, or if you’re already pregnant, make sure you know what benefits and rights you have through your job.
 You may have questions about finances and time away from work, such as pay, maternity leave, and job security.
-In the United States, federal laws do not require employers to provide paid maternity leave, so learning about your state’s laws and employer-provided disability insurance is an important first step.
+In the United States, federal laws do not require employers to provide paid maternity leave, so learning about your state’s laws and any employer-provided disability insurance is an important first step.

 Each state sets their own rules about the reasons for paid leave, who is considered a family member, how long employees can take paid leave, which employees qualify for leave, contribution amounts, who contributes, and benefit amount.

 If possible, try cutting back on sick days, personal days, and time off to build up paid vacation time to use during your maternity leave.
 Also, consider additional insurance policies that may be available through your job.
-Look at Hospitalization Indemnity policies which can be taken out of your paycheck automatically and offer financial protection to cover hospital stays due to complications from the pregnancy or delivery.
+Look at Hospitalization Indemnity policies which can be taken out of your paycheck automatically and can help offer financial protection to cover hospital stays due to complications from the pregnancy or delivery.
 This type of coverage will vary depending on your plan.

 It’s exciting that you’re entering a wonderful new stage in your life.
-Understanding your finances and knowing how to protect your income can help make this time even better and reduce some of your stress.
+Understanding your finances and knowing how to help protect your income can make this time even better and reduce some of your stress.

 If you have questions about your disability coverage